monti-nicolas/single_motion_detection_django/README.md

 If everything went well, you should see the below message:

 Django version 2.2.5, using settings 'mysite.settings'
-Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
+<br> Starting development server at http://127.0.0.1:8000/
+<br> Quit the server with CTRL-BREAK.

 In order to access the test web page that will display the video feed with a single motion detection you should type the below url on your browser: http://127.0.0.1:8000/motion_dection/motion